Student Code of Conduct

 PHILOSOPHY

-The purposes of the judicial process are to provide a fair, educational process for accountability of student conduct; to promote the development of individual integrity; to protect the rights of members of the College community; and to uphold the nonacademic rules and regulations of the College.
+The purpose of the judicial process is to provide a fair, educational process for the accountability of student conduct, to promote the development of individual integrity, to protect the rights of members of the College community, and uphold the non-academic rules and regulations of the College.

 PROCEDURAL REQUIREMENTS: COMPLAINT AND INITIAL INVESTIGATION

+Any college community member may file complaints about alleged code of conduct violations against any student.
+The complaint shall be a written statement citing the code(s) allegedly violated provisions and providing a summary of the facts that constitute a violation.
 Complaints shall be filed with the Office of Student Services.
-The Assistant Dean of Student Services or designee shall promptly consider and investigate the complaint.
+The Dean of Student Affairs or designee shall promptly consider and investigate the complaint.

-Following the investigation, the Assistant Dean of Student Services or designee shall determine whether there are sufficient grounds to believe that violation of the code occurred.
-When the Assistant Dean of Student Services or designee has determined that there are insufficient grounds to believe a violation of the code occurred, the complaint shall be dismissed, and the complainant and the student complained against shall be informed, in writing, of this action.
-When the Assistant Dean of Student Services or designee has determined that, there are sufficient grounds to believe that a violation of the code occurred, the Assistant Dean of Student Services or designee shall either hold an informal hearing, or refer the case to the Student Judicial Board, depending on the severity of the alleged violations.
+Following the investigation, the Dean of Student Affairs or designee shall determine whether sufficient grounds exist to believe a code violation occurred.
+When the Dean of Student Affairs or designee has determined insufficient grounds to believe a breach of the code of conduct occurred, the complaint shall be dismissed.
+In writing, all involved individuals shall be informed of this action.
+When the Dean of Student Affairs or designee has determined that there are sufficient grounds to believe that a violation of the code of conduct occurred, the Dean of Student Affairs or designee shall either hold an informal hearing or refer the case to the Student Conduct Board, depending on the severity of the alleged violations.

 RIGHT TO A HEARING

 The accused student shall be entitled to an expeditious hearing of the case.
-In hearings involving more than one accused student, the Case Manager, in his or her discretion, may permit the hearings concerning each student to be conducted separately.
+In hearings involving more than one accused student, the Case Manager, at their discretion, may permit the hearings concerning each student to be conducted separately.

 NOTICE AND RESPONSE

 All charges shall be presented to the accused student in written form.
 The right to written notice of the charges will be delivered no less than 72 hours before the hearing, except when faced with the end of a semester.
-In such cases, the student may waive his or her right to 72 hours’ notification in order to expedite the timely conclusion of a pending hearing.
-All written notices will be mailed to the address of the student as it appears on the official College records.
-Students are responsible for keeping the office of Enrollment Services informed of a current address.
+In such cases, the student may waive their right to 72 hours' notification to expedite the timely conclusion of a pending hearing.
+All written notices will be mailed to the student's address as it appears on the official College records.
+Students are responsible for keeping the Enrollment Services office informed of a current address.

 INFORMAL HEARING

 In some cases of student misconduct, a formal hearing may not be necessary.
-This is most often true when the student admits responsibility and the violation is of a less serious nature.
-In this case, the student attends an informal hearing with the Case Manager to discuss the incident, the student’s involvement in it, and any steps that must be taken or sanction imposed to resolve the matter.
-This meeting will be followed by an official letter summarizing this discussion.
-The letter becomes a part of a student’s judicial file.
-Informal actions are not subject to appeal.
+It is often true when the student admits responsibility and the violation is less severe.
+In this case, the student attends an informal hearing with the Case Manager to discuss the incident, the student's involvement, and any steps that must be taken or sanctions imposed to resolve the matter.
+An official letter summarizing this discussion will follow this meeting.
+The letter becomes a part of a student's judicial file.

-In cases where the alleged violation is of such nature that, in the opinion of the case manager, a sanction of suspension or expulsion could be imposed, the matter will be referred to the Judicial Board.
-This authority and responsibility remains with the case manager, who is kept informed of all proceedings and reviews the determination and recommendations on sanctions.
-Some matters, such as cases involving student sexual misconduct may be referred to other College forums or offices.
+In cases where the alleged violation is of such nature that, in the opinion of the case manager, a sanction of suspension or expulsion could be imposed, the matter will be referred to the Student Conduct Board.
+This authority and responsibility remain with the case manager, who is informed of all proceedings and reviews the determination and recommendations on sanctions.
+Some matters, such as cases involving student sexual misconduct, are referred to the College's Title IX Officer.

 EVIDENCE, TESTIMONY AND WITNESSES

-The hearing shall be of an informal nature and need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law.
+The hearing shall be informal and need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law.

 RIGHT TO AN ADVISOR

 Students may be assisted at hearings by an advisor.
-The advisor cannot speak for the accused student; the advisor can only advise the student.
-Students must notify the case manager if they intend to bring an advisor, and must provide the advisor’s name 24 hours in advance of the hearing.
+The advisor cannot speak for the accused student but can only advise the student.
+Students must notify the case manager if they intend to bring an advisor and provide the advisor's name 24 hours before the hearing.

 BURDEN OF PROOF

-After the hearing, the judicial body shall determine, by majority vote (if the judicial body consists of more than one person), whether the student has violated each section of the code of student conduct which the student is charged with violating.
-The judicial body’s determination shall be made on the basis of whether it is “more likely than not” that the accused student violated the code of conduct.
+After the hearing, the judicial body shall determine, by majority vote (if the judicial body consists of more than one person), whether the student has violated each section of the code of student conduct that the student is charged with violating.
+The judicial body's determination shall be based on whether it is "more likely than not" that the accused student violated the code of conduct.

 PRIVACY AND RECORDS OF THE PROCEEDINGS

-Hearings shall be held in private to protect the confidential nature of the proceedings.
-There shall be a record, such as a tape recording, of all hearings.
+Hearings are held in private to protect the confidential nature of the proceedings.
+There shall be a record of all hearings, such as a tape recording.
 The record shall be the property of the College.

 THE DECISION

-The student shall be advised in writing of the adjudicating body’s decision and method of appeal within five school days of the final hearing.
+The student is notified in writing of the adjudicating body's decision and method of appeal within five school days before the final hearing.

 SANCTIONS